BradIey/haskell/README.md

 Haskell Work

 Hello.txt is the file that stores the parsed JSON object as a string from the provided URL, it needs to be in the same directory as the two other files in order for the code to run correctly.
+The text file Hello.txt isn't created in code so each time you run test.hs it writes to the already existing Hello.txt, so you have to manually make the file empty if you want to repeatedly test the code.

 'test.hs' contains the code to take the JSON object and write it to file.
 'WS.hs' has the code to extract a Temperatures object from file and attempts to serve it up.